 - Extrusion multiplier – One of the possible solutions is to tune the extrusion multiplier.
 However, before you do that, first make sure that hardware is not the cause of the issue.
 Increasing the multiplier will increase the flow of the filament into the extruder, decreasing will have the opposite effect.

 This should cover the most common problems related to under-extrusion.
 But what about the over-extrusion?
 Frankly speaking, it’s quite rare.
-Over-extrusion happens almost exclusively when you used incorrect printing settings for extrusion width, perimeters etc. A newer version of our Slic3r PE won’t allow it to happen.
-We recommend to always use the latest version of our Slic3r.
+Over-extrusion happens almost exclusively when you used incorrect printing settings for extrusion width, perimeters etc. We recommend to always use the latest version of our PrusaSlicer.